 Later that night, Carl and Gaear are driving with the sobbing Jean, now covered with a blanket in the back seat of the car.
 They pass a huge statue of Paul Bunyan and the welcome sign for Brainerd.
 Gaear, smoking and looking out the window as usual, is annoyed by Jean's whimpering and tells her to shut up or he'll throw her in the trunk.

 "Geez, that's more than I've heard you say all week," Carl tells him.
 Gaear gives him a hard, cold stare and turns away.
 It is then that a Minnesota State Police cruiser behind them flips on its lights and pulls them over.
 Carl realizes they're being stopped because he failed to put temporary vehicle registration tags on the car, and he tells Gaear he'll take care of it.
 He tells Jean to keep quiet or they'll shoot her.
 Gaear stares at him expressionlessly.
-The trooper approaches Carl's window and asks for his license and registration.
+The trooper approaches Carl's window and asks for a driver's license and registration.
 Carl gives the trooper his driver's license, but does not have the car's vehicle registration or insurance.
 He then tries unsuccessfully to coolly bribe the trooper, who tells him to step out of the car.
 Nervously, Carl hesitates, and Jean makes a noise in the back seat.
-The trooper leans over to look.
-Quickly, Gaear reaches across Carl, grabs the trooper's hair, slams his head onto the door, pulls a gun out of the glove box, and shoots him in the head.
-Carl sits stunned, the trooper's blood having splattered across his face, and Gaear tells him to pull the body off the road.
+The trooper points his flashlight at Jean.
+Quickly, Gaear reaches across Carl, grabs the trooper's hair, slams his head onto the door, pulls a pistol from the glove box, and shoots him in the head, blowing his brains out.
+Carl sits stunned, the trooper's blood having splattered across his face, and Gaear tells him to ditch the body.